Rashid Engineer: The mainstream politician who helped establish a terror base and move funds

 This is the first arrest involving a mainstream politician from the Valley in the terror funding case, in which Lashkar-e-Tayiba chief, Hafiz Saeed is also an accused.
 Rashid was a legislator from the Langate Assembly constituency in north Kashmir prior to the Jammu and Kashmir assembly being dissolved a year back.

-Rashid's name cropped up during the questioning of Kashmiri businessman, Zahoor Watali, who is accused of channelising the funds for separatists and terrorists, who in turned caused trouble in the Valley.
+Rashid's name cropped up during the questioning of Kashmiri businessman, Zahoor Watali, who is accused of channelising the funds for separatists and terrorists, who in turn caused trouble in the Valley.
 Watali was arrested by the NIA in 2017.

 Watali is centric to the probe by the NIA, which has so far unearthed heaps of details on how funds were brought in to the Valley and challenged.

 In 2017, Rashid had been questioned by the NIA.
-Sources in the NIA say that he was not convincing during the questioning and hence he had to be arrested so that he could be questioned in custody.
+Sources in the NIA said that he was not convincing during the questioning and hence he had to be arrested so that he could be questioned in custody.

 During the probe, the NIA stumbled upon a front in which money would be parked.
 Watali would receive money from Pakistan and Engineer in turn would help him park it in the Joint Effort Trust.
 Some of the money from this trust would be channelised to various other accounts and the same would be used to create unrest in the Valley.